fossasia/susi.ai/docs/FolderStructure.md

 ## Folder Structure

-After creation and a successfull build, your project should have the following file structure:
+After creation and a successful build, your project should have the following file structure:

 ```
 chat.susi.ai/